Meet Dr. Laura

 Whether you are looking to become pregnant, fix your period, lose weight, improve your energy or just create balance in your life, I work with patients to create individualized treatment plans that are both realistic & sustainable.

-"I believe that well women can "
+"I believe that well women can change the world "

 - Bachelor of arts & sciences (BAS) with Minors in Nutritional and nutraceutical sciences and family and child studies from the University of Guelph (Graduated with honours)